Children can learn so much from playing with toys! Whether it’s a doll, workbench or pretend play kitchen set!

 Just like my daughter had a tool bench.

-She is now 12 (where has the time gone???) and she loves Lego, science experiments, dancing, gymnastics, making mud pies and playing with her stuffed animals.
+She is now 14 (where has the time gone???) and she still loves LEGO, science experiments, dancing, gymnastics and from time to time even making mud pies when some of her younger friends come around to play!

-She will be the first to tell you that she does not (nor has she ever) like Barbie, princesses, Monster High or anything girly.
+She will be the first to tell you that she has never liked Barbie, princesses, Monster High or anything girly.
 I did not push this on her.
 I just let her choose what she wanted to play with.

 My son has become a pretty typical boy despite having a sister.
-He loves Lego, the latest video game, Nerf Guns, the play kitchen and crafts.
+He loves Lego, the latest video game and Nerf Guns.
+Up until he was about 8 he still enjoyed the play kitchen and crafts.

 The last 2 don’t sound so manly, but that shouldn’t matter.